Recent in Baby

 Stephanie is the French feminine form of Stephen, from Greek Stephanos (crown, wreath, from stephein = to encircle).
 Stephen was the first Christian martyr, and Stephanos was a common Greek name meaning the victor's laurel crown.
 The feminine form Stephanie spread through French influence in the 18th and 19th centuries and became popular across the English-speaking world in the 20th century.

 Stephanie was one of the most popular girls' names in the United States from the 1960s through the 1990s, peaking in the top 10 in the 1980s.
-It has declined since its peak but remains in the top 200 and is considered a polished, reliable classic.
+It has declined since its peak but remains a polished, reliable classic.
 It carries connotations of sophistication and Franco-American elegance.

 Did you know?
 Princess Stéphanie of Monaco, daughter of Prince Rainier III and Grace Kelly, was born in 1965 and became a pop star in the 1980s — giving Stephanie a dual identity as both royal title and chart-topping name.